Gainsborough, Lincolnshire: Sport

+Media

+Television signals are received from either the Belmont or Emley Moor TV transmitters.

+Local radio stations are BBC Radio Lincolnshire, Greatest Hits Radio Lincolnshire, Hits Radio Lincolnshire and Trentside Radio, a community based radio station.

+The town's local newspapers are the Gainsborough Standard and Lincolnshire Echo.

 Attractions

-The house and grounds of Richmond Park, in the north of the town, opened as a public park in 1947.
-Attractions include greenhouses, an aviary and a 600-year-old oak tree.
+The house and grounds of Richmond Park, in the north of the town, opened as a public park in 1947; attractions include greenhouses, an aviary and a 600-year-old oak tree.
 Whitton Gardens on the Riverside opened in 1973.

+Gainsborough Model Railway Society features one of the largest model railways in ‘O’ gauge, depicting The East Coast Main Line from Kings Cross to Leeds Central.
+The model railway build commenced in 1953, covers 2500 square feet, has over 1200 feet of main line track and needs ten operators.

+Gainsborough Old Hall is over five hundred years old and one of the best preserved medieval manor houses in England.

 Gainsborough Town Hall, which was built in 1892, is now an entertainment venue with seating for up to 150 people.

 Renovation of the town's river banks was completed in 2002, providing riverside access.
-On the second weekend in June in that year, the town hosted the Gainsborough Riverside Festival, an annual arts/heritage event that ran until 2013, when it fell to financial constraints.
+On the second weekend in June in that year, the town hosted the Gainsborough Riverside Festival, an annual arts/heritage event that ran until 2015.

+Trinity Art Centre hosts live music, plays, comedy, and also screens films.

+There is a volunteer-run charity called Gainsborough Heritage Centre, with displays of a range of object from the town's past.

 Education

 Unlike most of the UK, Lincolnshire retains a tripartite system, with secondary education for many pupils decided by voluntary examination at eleven.
-The town has one of the top state schools in the country, Queen Elizabeth's High School (selective state grammar school from 11 to 18 featuring a sixth form) in Morton Terrace (A159).

-QEHS students earn outstanding GCSE and A-Level results and the school is over-subscribed.
+Within the town, there is the selective Queen Elizabeth's High School, and the non-selective state school, The Gainsborough Academy.

 The town has several primary schools.

-There are links beyond the town to the John Leggott Sixth Form College in Scunthorpe, North Lindsey College, and Lincoln College, which has a branch at Gainsborough College in Acland Street, focusing on vocational education.
+There are links beyond the town to the John Leggott Sixth Form College in Scunthorpe, North Lindsey College, and Lincoln College.